Digital Quantum Simulation of Scalar Yukawa Coupling: Circuit design

-Finally, by combining the circuits shown in Figs.~\ref{fig:CircuitForS} and \ref{fig:CircuitForHint} with those corresponding to the free Hamiltonian $H_0$, we obtain the circuit that emulates a single Trotter step of the system under consideration.
-This circuit is depicted in Fig.~\ref{fig:ThreeBosonCircuit}.
+Finally, by combining the circuits shown in Figures~\ref{fig:CircuitForS} and \ref{fig:CircuitForHint} with those corresponding to the free Hamiltonian $H_0$, we obtain the circuit that emulates a single Trotter step of the system under consideration; this circuit is depicted in Figure~\ref{fig:ThreeBosonCircuit}.